 Mobile Internet is the New Internet

-There’s a quote floating around marketing circles recently that sums up the state of the mobile web: “talking about ‘mobile internet’ is like talking about ‘color TV.’”
-The point is that it’s a distinction without a difference.
+Marketers like to say that talking about “mobile internet” is like talking about “color TV.”
+It’s a distinction without a difference.
 From a search point of view, mobile is the internet.

 According to Smart Insights, over 70% of US web traffic goes through mobile devices — not computers.
 Remember that kind-of-annoying iPad commercial with the tech-savvy teenager asking “what’s a computer?”